dstackai/dstack.github.io/docs/index.md

 * **Triggers**: currently, there is no way to configure your own events or webhooks to trigger new runs.
 All runs must be manually started via the `dstack` CLI.
-* **Sweeps**: currently, there is no way to run a multiple combinations of variables in parallel (i.e. hyperparameter tuning, e.g. grid search, bayesian search, etc).
+* **Sweeps**: currently, there is no way to run a multiple combinations of variables in parallel (i.e. hyperparameter tuning, e.g. grid search, bayesian search, etc.)